fzerocentral/fzerocentral-api/README.md

 ## Installation for development environments

+- Ensure you have the following installed:
+  - Python 3.10.x
+  - PostgreSQL 10 or higher (see below section for a sample PostgreSQL setup)
+  - On Ubuntu, the following apt packages: `python3.10-dev`, `python3.10-venv`, `libpq-dev`
 - `git clone` this repository.
-- Install Python 3.10.x.
-- Install the latest PostgreSQL.
-  - Create a user `django`, and create a database `fzerocentral`, which grants full permissions to the user you created.
-You can also use different names, as long as you specify those names in the `.env` file described later.
-  - Other database engines like MariaDB, MySQL, or SQLite may also work, but there are differences to be aware of: https://docs.djangoproject.com/en/dev/ref/databases/
-- On Ubuntu, install the following apt packages: `python3.10-dev`, `python3.10-venv`, `build-essential`, `default-libmysqlclient-dev` if using MariaDB/MySQL
 - Set up a virtual environment and install Python packages there:
   - Create a virtual environment at the directory of your choice (can be outside of the repository): `python3.10 -m venv <path/to/environment>`
   - Activate your environment: `source <path/to/environment>/bin/activate` on Linux, `<path/to/environment>/Scripts/activate` on Windows.